 The 15-week program features a 17-credit core curriculum, which includes coursework in acting styles, physical theater, voice/dialects, cultural landscapes, and creating original work.
 The curriculum will be enhanced by numerous master classes by visiting artists, as well as meetings with professional directors, playwrights, designers, stage managers, and producers.

-All Fall Semester classes run August–December, 2017.
+All Fall Semester classes run September–December, 2017.
 Unless otherwise noted, all classes meet at A.C.T.'s Offices and Studios (30 Grant Avenue, 8th Floor, San Francisco, CA 94108), with the exception of Cultural Landscapes, which meets at various performance locations on Wednesday evenings.

 ACT 406 - 4 credits